Office of Grants and Contracts

 - Find Grant Opportunities

-Finding a funding source to support your research ideas is your first stop in preparing a grant proposal.
-Let the Grants Officer know what you're interested in doing and/or your area of expertise and he will help with your search.
+Finding a funding source to support your research ideas is your first step in preparing a grant proposal.
+Let the Grants Officer know what you're interested in doing and/or your area of expertise and she will help with your search.
 See Researching Funding Opportunities

 - Read Funding Opportunity Guidelines